mariohernandez/component-based-development/docs/chapter-3/building-components/1-eyebrow.md

 ```

 ## Compiling the code
-Now that we have written all the necessary code to build the Eyebrow component, it's time to see the component in the style-guide.
+Now that we have written all the necessary code to build the component, it's time to see the component in the style-guide.
 Let's compile our project first.

 * In your command line, navigate to `/themes/custom/nitflex_dev_theme`.